China readies to fight new bird flu; Japan, HK on guard

 In Japan, airports have put up posters at entry points warning all passengers from China to seek medical attention if they suspect they have bird flu.

-A total of 14 people in China have been confirmed to have contracted H7N9, all in the east of the country.
-One of the cases was a four-year-old child, who was recovering, the official Xinhua news agency said.
+A total of 11 people in China have been confirmed to have contracted H7N9, all in the east of the country.

 "(China) will strengthen its leadership in combating the virus ... and coordinate and deploy the entire nation's health system to combat the virus," the Health Ministry said in a statement late on Wednesday on its website (www.moh.gov.cn).